 Two required courses focus on the professional preparation of graduate students.
 HSTRY 570: Topics in Teaching History supports graduate students' development as college-level instructors.
 New History TAs take HIST 570 in their first or second year as a TA.
 All History Graduate students also take HSTRY 571: Academic Career Preparation, normally in their second year of the graduate program.
 These are 3-credit courses, graded Credit/No Credit.

-MA and PhD students specializing in US History are required to take HSTAA 521: Early America to Late 19th Century (Winter Quarter) and HSTAA 522: Late 19th Century to Present (Spring Quarter) of their first year in the graduate program
+MA and PhD students specializing in US History are required to take HSTAA 521: Early America to Late 19th Century and HSTAA 522: Late 19th Century to Present of their first year in the graduate program

-PhD students are strongly encouraged to take HSTRY 572: Dissertation Prospectus, offered yearly Spring Quarter.
+Second-year graduate students are required to take HSTRY 572: Dissertation Prospectus, offered yearly Spring Quarter.
 In this course students craft their dissertation prospectuses, working in conjunction with their respective PhD Chairs and Committees, who must approve the prospectus before it is presented to the History Department.
 Students can also use the completed prospectus as a component for future funding and employment applications.

 HSTRY 800: Dissertation Research and Writing: During the research and writing of the dissertation, the student registers for HIST 800, Doctoral Dissertation.
 Doctoral Students are required to have taken at least 27 credits of HIST 800 over a period of at least three quarters prior to their PhD Final Examination.

 - The student must fill out the HSTRY 800 [ link to HIST 800 form] form and submit it to the Graduate Office before an entry code will be given for dissertation credits.
 On the form, the student specifies what work will be completed on the dissertation during the quarter.
 The faculty supervisor does not have to sign the form, but s/he is given a copy by which to gauge the student's progress and performance for the end-of-the quarter evaluation.